 Paula Johnson, Associate Director, joined the RSL in 2004 to run the new RSL Ondaatje and RSL Jerwood Awards.
 In addition to RSL’s prizes and awards, she looks after nineteen prizes for the Society of Authors, and grants and awards offered by the Authors’ Foundation.
 She has been a publisher and a journalist and was Literary Editor of the Mail on Sunday for 17 years and is a Trustee of the Royal Literary Fund.

 Martha Stenhouse, Membership, Awards & Office Co-ordinator, studied French & Philosophy at the University of Leeds and has worked in diverse roles in both the public and private sector.
 She also gained a degree in Zoo Animal Management from the University of Chester and spent five years working in the zoo industry.
 Her responsibilities at the RSL include membership, awards and office administration.

 Ally Temple, Education and Events Manager, manages the RSL’s public event programme and schools outreach programme.
 Ally read English at Oxford University followed by an MA in Writing for Stage and Broadcast Media at the Central School of Speech and Drama.
 Ally worked at the Almeida Theatre and Headline Publishing Group before joining the RSL.

-Ally is currently reading Long Walk to Freedom by Nelson Mandela.
+Ally is currently reading Essayism by Brian Dillon.